MS SQL Server GETDATE Function

 YYYY-MM-DD hh:mm:ss.mmm

-• You may use this function with SELECT statement for getting the current date and time.
+• You may use this function with a SELECT statement to get the current date and time.
 You may also use it with the INSERT or UPDATE statements and use GETDATE() as the value for a datetime column in a table.

 The example of GETDATE in SELECT statement